 My Dear Friend,

 It breaks my heart to be the one to tell you this.
 But I figured you might be more receptive hearing this from me.
-I think you already know what I'm about to tell you--it's nearly impossible you couldn't know with how loud everyone's whispers have become.
+I think you already know what I'm about to tell you--it's nearly impossible you couldn't with how loud everyone's whispers have become.

 Something is terribly wrong!
 You are sick.